How to Apply

 You'll need to submit three letters of recommendation with your AMCAS application.
 We highly recommend two of these be from faculty in the sciences, so that we may better understand your abilities in the basic sciences.
 The AMCAS has helpful information on how to request letters from your recommenders and what information should be included in the letters.

-Due to the ongoing COVID-19 pandemic, all interviews for the 2021 application cycle will be conducted via video interview.
+Due to the ongoing COVID-19 pandemic, all interviews for the 2022 application cycle will be conducted via Zoom in our AMP application system.
 We hope to be able to schedule several in-person campus visit opportunities for prospective students in both the fall and spring.
 Interviewing does help us get to know you better and help you decide if our program is right for you.

 How to Prepare for Your Interview